-In addition, we coordinate subject tutoring across the disciplines.
-Subject tutors, chosen by their departments, support classroom instruction in one-to-one and small group tutorials.
-We also offer guidance in time management, organization, and study skills, and we maintain style manuals, dictionaries, thesauruses, and Kurzweil 3000™ and Dragon NaturallySpeaking® software (text to voice conversion) for student use.
+Additionally, we coordinate subject tutoring across the disciplines.
+Subject mentors, chosen by their academic programs, support classroom instruction in one-on-one and small group tutorials.
+We also offer guidance in time management, organization and study skills, and we maintain style manuals, dictionaries and thesauruses.

 We do not evaluate student work, create expectations for grades, or act as a drop-off proofreading service.

 The ARC is staffed by Dr. Tony Ryals, director of student success and accessibility services.
 Student writing and subject tutors can be scheduled for appointments online.
 A flyer listing ARC tutors’ contact information is available outside the ARC, located on the lower level of Mary Helen Cochran Library.
 Their services are available seven days a week.